dylan-lang/opendylan/documentation/library-reference/source/system/operating-system.rst

      Returns as an instance of :drm:`<string>` the organization to which the user who owns the current machine belongs, or ``#f`` if the name is unavailable.

+.. function:: parent-process-id

+   Returns the integer value for the parent process ID.

+   :signature: parent-process-id => *pid*

+   :value pid: An instance of :drm:`<integer>`.

+   :description:

+     Returns the integer value of the parent process ID.

+     .. note:: This is not yet implemented on Windows.

+   :seealso:

+     - :func:`current-process-id`

 .. constant:: $platform-name